visika/Tesi/README.md

 # Tesi

 This repository contains most of the files I'm using to write my undergraduate thesis in physics at Federico II University in Naples.

+Read the thesis here: https://raw.githubusercontent.com/visika/Tesi/master/Latex/Tesi.pdf

 This work is primarily based upon the following papers: